bdotsamir/bdotsamir/README.md

 ### Hi there 👋

-I don't use GitHub very much anymore, but here's some basic information about me:
+I don't use GitHub very much anymore-- you should instead look on [my Gitlab](https://gitlab.com/akii0008)-- but here's some basic information about me:

 #### Personal info
 * I am just graduating high school